juskek/learning/Programming/QuickComputing.md

 ### 1.2.1.
 Asynchronous Computing
 - Definition: EXECUTING other computations/operations while WAITING for some computation/operation to finish
   - EXECUTION may/may not happen at the same time
+  - WAITING:
+    - for data
+    - for time delay
   - Async operation: one which allows other operations to execute before it completes

-- Can be achieved through:
+**Can be achieved through:**
 #### 1.2.1.1.
 Parallelism
 - Start other operations in new core
 #### 1.2.1.2.
 Concurrency